modxorg/Docs/en/building-sites/sending-mail/amazon-ses.md

 Important: email sending might not work until your domain and email verification completed.
 Amazon also enforces limits on email sending by new users.

-In the SES service dashboard, under Domains and by clicking on your domain, you can find more information about authenticating your sending.
+In the SES service dashboard, under Domains and by clicking on your domain, you can find more information about authenticating your emails.

 - In the Verification section you'll find the TXT record for verification.
 This needs to stay on the domain for as long as you use Amazon SES.
 - In the DKIM section, you'll find a list of DNS records that will [enable DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail).
 - In the MAIL FROM Domain section, you can set up a dedicated FROM domain.
 When configured, this will show your own domain (rather than amazonses.com) as the sender.

-In the Email ADdresses